famousj/gentle-gall-intro/subscriptions.md

 ### lightbulb.hoon

-So far, both agents were running on the same fakezod, but everything works exactly the same if the agents are both running on the same ship or running on different ships on different computers in different parts of the world.
+So far, both agents were running on the same fakezod, but everything works exactly the same whether the agents are both running on the same ship or if they're running on different ships on different computers in different parts of the world.

 So let's update `lightbulb.hoon` to support the lightswitch being on another machine.
 - Update the `%subscribe` poke to also accept the `@p` of the ship that's hosting the `%lightswitch`.
-- Check to see if you are already subscribed on `/switch` somewhere else.
-If so, be sure to return a `%leave` card to disconnect from that other `%lightswitch`.
+- Also update the `%unsubscribe` poke task to accept an `@p`.

 You should probably first test this out to see if it all works when everything is running on the same fakezod.